orangatun/nlp-table-questioning/README.md

 For example if the absolute path of the project is `/home/user/Projects/flask-tutorial/nlp-table-questioning/`, the current working directory should be `/home/user/Projects/flask-tutorial/`.

-### Move the `.flashenv` file
+### Move the `.flaskenv` file

-The `.flashenv` file contains environment variables which need to be in current working directory.
-Going off the previous example, the final path of the `.flashenv` file should be `/home/user/Projects/flask-tutorial/.flashenv` and **NOT** `/home/user/Projects/flask-tutorial/nlp-table-questioning/.flashenv`.
+The `.flaskenv` file contains environment variables which need to be in current working directory.
+Going off the previous example, the final path of the `.flashenv` file should be `/home/user/Projects/flask/.flaskenv` and **NOT** `/home/user/Projects/flask/nlp-table-questioning/.flaskenv`.

 ### Create Virtual Environment
 ```